Skip to Content

 Nafplio’s old town is a labyrinth that is begging to be explored.
 It’s kind of like Venice, which isn’t surprising when you consider the town’s Venetian roots.
 Winding alleys, sun-bleached stone, and bougainvillea spill over balconies like a drunken promise of summer.

-This city is old, but it’s no museum.
+This city is old, but it’s not a museum.
 It’s a living, breathing organism.
 Syntagma Square is the heart of it all, a place to sip strong coffee and watch the world go by.
 Mosques whisper tales of Ottoman rule, and neoclassical mansions flaunt their faded grandeur.

 Every corner of Nafplio is a surprise: a taverna tempting you with the smell of grilled octopus and a shop overflowing with handmade treasures.
 If the idea of getting lost is a bit intimidating, there’s a great walking tour of Nafplio on offer.
 It’s a chance to learn about all the little secrets of the city.